pycage/shellfish/README.md

 }
 ```

+## Set up the SDK

+Make sure you have Node.js (https://nodejs.org) installed on your computer for
+setting up the Shellfish SDK.

+Run
+    npm install
+to install the necessary dependencies of the SDK.

+### Build a Shellfish Bundle

+Run
+    npm run build-package
+to generate the `shellfish.pkg` bundle file for easy distribution.

+### Generate the Shellfish Documentation

+Run
+    npm run generate-docs
+to generate Shellfish's documentation in `doc/html`.

+# Bundles

 Shellfish's module loader supports **module bundles** to reduce transfer times.
 A bundle is a single file containing all required code modules.